About Eric E. Sterling

 Since 1989, Eric E. Sterling has been the Executive Director of The Criminal Justice Policy Foundation, a private non-profit educational organization that helps educate the nation about criminal justice issues and failed global drug policy.
 Mr. Sterling frequently lectures at colleges, universities, and professional societies throughout the nation and is regularly interviewed by the national news media.

 Mr. Sterling helped found and serves on the boards of directors of FAMM -- Families Against Mandatory Minimums (Secretary) and Marijuana Majority (Vice-Chair).
 He also serves on the boards of directors of Students for Sensible Drug Policy, and the Andean Information Network.
-Mr. Sterling also serves on the advisory boards of Law Enforcement Against Prohibition (LEAP), DrugSense, Drug Reform Coordination Network (DRCNet), Flex Your Rights Foundation, and Sex Workers Outreach Project.
+Mr. Sterling also serves on the advisory boards of Law Enforcement Action Partnership (LEAP), DrugSense, Drug Reform Coordination Network (DRCNet), and Flex Your Rights Foundation.
 He helped found FEAR -- Forfeiture Endangers American Rights in 1993, the Marijuana Policy Project (MPP) in 1995, the Interfaith Drug Policy Initiative in 2003, and the Voluntary Committee of Lawyers, and served on their boards.
 Mr. Sterling was Editor-in-Chief of NewsBriefs, the newsletter of the National Drug Strategy Network, for ten years.

-In September 2013, he was appointed by Maryland Governor Martin O'Malley to serve on the Natalie M. LaPrade Maryland Medical Cannabis Commission where he is chair of the Policy Committee and has been principal author of the state medical cannabis regulations.
-He is in his third term on the Alcohol and Other Drug Abuse Advisory Council of Montgomery County, MD, and previously served two terms as Chair.
+From 2013 to 2017, he was a gubernatorial appointee to the Maryland Medical Cannabis Commission where he was chair of the Policy Committee, a member of the Executive Committee, and principal author of Maryland's medical cannabis regulations.
+He has been on the Alcohol and Other Drug Abuse Advisory Council of Montgomery County, MD, since 2009 and is serving a third one-year term as Chair.

 Mr. Sterling was Counsel to the U.S. House of Representatives Committee on the Judiciary from 1979 until 1989.
 On the staff of the Subcommittee on Crime, (Rep. William J. Hughes (D-NJ), Chairman), he was responsible for drug enforcement, gun control, money laundering, organized crime, pornography, terrorism, corrections, and military assistance to law enforcement, among many issues.
 He was a principal aide in developing the Comprehensive Crime Control Act of 1984, the Anti-Drug Abuse Acts of 1986 and 1988, and other laws.
 He has traveled to South America, Europe and many parts of the United States to examine the crime and drug problems first hand.
 In the 96th Congress, he worked on comprehensively rewriting the Federal Criminal Code.
 Mr. Sterling was honored by the U.S. Bureau of Alcohol, Tobacco and Firearms, and the U.S. Postal Inspection Service.
 He was an assistant public defender in Delaware County, Pennsylvania from 1976 to 1979.